How have wages changed over the past decade?

 Falling average earnings don't mean that everybody's or even most people's wages are falling.
 The average wage is affected by who is working too.
 Well-paid people leaving work and less well-paid people starting work would reduce the average wage even if nobody in the country had a pay cut.

-Analysis by the Office for National Statistics showed that in 2014, average earnings grew by only 0.1% but the average earnings of people who had been in their job for more than a year rose by 4.1%.
+Analysis by the Office for National Statistics showed that in 2014, average earnings for full-time workers grew by only 0.1% but the average earnings of full-time workers who had been in their job for more than a year rose by 4.1%.

 So although the drop in average earnings tells us something important about the economy overall, it's not the same as what's happened to everybody working in the UK.